-Dr. Grapevine’s artistic skill and expertise play a key role during tooth bonding procedures since the dental resin is sculpted by hand without the use of molds or impressions.
+Dr. Grapevine’s artistic skill and expertise play a crucial role during tooth bonding procedures since the dental resin is sculpted by hand without molds or impressions.
 Dental resins come in a rainbow of tooth-colored shades for a perfect match to your natural teeth.
-No one will notice that you’ve had tooth bonding, but they will see your beautiful smile.
+No one will notice you’ve had tooth bonding, but they will see your beautiful smile.

 Benefits of Cosmetic Dental Bonding

-- Natural, esthetic solution for chips, cracks, covering stains on teeth, wear, and other damage.
+- A natural, esthetic solution for chips, cracks, covering stains on teeth, wear, and other damage.

-- A relatively inexpensive procedure that is often covered by your dental insurance.
+- It is a relatively inexpensive procedure that is often covered by your dental insurance.

 - Completed most often in a single office visit.

 - With teeth whitening performed before bonding can brighten one’s smile.

 - Although it does not last as long as porcelain, it does last an average of 5-10 years.

 Advanced Cosmetic Bonding with Bioclear in Plano, TX

 Cosmetic bonding is evolving with the development of Bioclear.
 This advanced composite material can address “black triangles” between teeth, diastemas, and other concerns, often requiring a dental veneer.
 Dr. Grapevine can use Bioclear to make over your smile with minimal tooth preparation in a single visit to our Plano dentist office.